architect/arc.codes/src/shared/en/aws/guides-sessions.md

-# Sessions
+# Sessions (`arc.http.session`)

-> All `@http` defined routes are session capable via `@architect/functions`
+All `@http` defined routes are session capable via `@architect/functions`

-By default all routes in an Architect apps are enabled with a stateless, signed, encrypted, httpOnly cookie.
+- Requests are tagged to a session via a stateless, signed, encrypted, httpOnly cookie `_idx`
+- Session data expires after a week of inactivity

 This allows you to write fully stateful applications despite Lambda functions being completely stateless.

 Read the session: